JustinTArthur/apoclypsebm/README.md

 If your work is represented herein and I didn't give you credit, please let me know.
 At the moment, I reserve no rights to the mining driver or the OpenCL kernel.
 They were derived from public domain works.

+## New in Version 1.0.0
+* First release following the fork from [m0mchil/poclbm](https://github.com/m0mchil/poclbm). ([diff](https://github.com/m0mchil/poclbm/compare/master...JustinTArthur:v1.0.0))
+* Migrated code to Python 3.
+Requires Python 3.5+
+* Fix kernel compilation error in clang-based OpenCL compilers like macOS OpenCL and AMD ROCm.
+* Fix for not submitting shares to stratum servers reporting pdifficulty when server-side pdifficulty is below 1.
+By [luke-jr](https://github.com/luke-jr).
+* Minor performance improvements

 ## Economy
-At the time of this writing, on-chip implementations of the Bitcoin mining solution algorithm will outperform this software in time and joules expended.
-Under most economic conditions, mining blocks on a Bitcoin chain where on-chip implementations are competing would be at tremendous waste of expended resources.
+At the time of writing, on-chip implementations of the Bitcoin mining algorithm will outperform this software in both time and joules expended.
+Under most conditions, mining blocks on a Bitcoin chain where on-chip implementations are competing would be at a tremendous waste of expended resources.

 ## Installation
+Python 3.5+ must be installed first.
+To install latest from master branch on GitHub:

-    pip3 install git+git://github.com/JustinTArthur/apoclypsebm.git[OpenCL]
+    pip3 install git+git://github.com/JustinTArthur/apoclypsebm.git

 ## Usage
     apoclypse [OPTION]...
 SERVER[#tag]...

-`SERVER` is one or more [http[s]|stratum://]user:pass@host:port          (required) [#tag] is an optional per server user friendly name displayed in stats (optional)
+`SERVER` is one or more [http[s]|stratum://]user:pass@host:port          (required)
+[#tag] is an optional per server user-friendly name displayed in stats.

 ### Options
 ```